erwindev/gradle-project-template-plugin/README.md

 To start using the plugin, you will need to create a `build.gradle` script.

-Create a directory and add your `build.gradle` script in there.
+Create a directory and place your `build.gradle` script in there.
 ```
 $ mkdir your-project
 $ cd your-project